 What Are Gas Drops?

 Gas drops are an orally administered over-the-counter liquid medication designed to relieve discomfort from gassiness, bloating and abdominal pain caused by trapped gas in the stomach and intestines.
-Parents often turn to gas drops to relieve the symptoms of excess gas in their baby or young child.
+Parents often turn to gas drops to relieve the symptoms of excess gas in their newborn, baby or young child.